containerbuildsystem/osbs-docs/docs/odcs.rst

 packages, a parameter is needed (yum repo URL).
 To complicate matters, this yum repo URL will likely be different for future builds.
 This poses a huge problem for OSBS autorebuilds.
-In this case, OSBS will automatically rebuild layered images upon detected changes to parent image.
+In this case, OSBS will automatically rebuild layered images upon detected changes to its parent image.
 It is necessary that these rebuilds pick up the latest, most relevant, signed packages.

 The On Demand Compose Service (`odcs`_) project has been created to address